-Sarawak is home to many indigenous hill tribes who still live in traditional stilted houses on the river-sides and were still headhunting during the Second World War.
-Sabah is more mountainous and boasts Mount Kinabalu, at 4,100 metres the highest mountain in South-East Asia.
+Sarawak is home to many indigenous hill tribes who still live in their traditional stilted houses on the riversides — and who were still headhunting as recently as during the Second World War.
+Sabah is the more mountainous of the two states, and boasts Mount Kinabalu, at 4,100 metres the highest mountain in Southeast Asia.

-We mention only a few locations from Kuching running northeast to Kota Kinabalu in this relatively new cruising destination.
-With the development of top class marinas and Malaysian Tourism board’s support, we expect many more cruising yachts exploring this amazing coastline.
+We mention only a few locations from Kuching, running northeast to Kota Kinabalu, in this relatively new cruising destination.
+With the development of top class marinas and the Malaysian tourism board’s support, we expect many more cruising yachts exploring this amazing coastline.

 While every effort has been made to ensure that the information contained in this book is accurate, the charts of anchorages are based on personal experience and satellite imagery and are intended as a guide only.
 They should not be used for navigation.
 Please refer to Official Hydrographic Charts of the respective countries.